oomphinc/scss-scaffold/README.md

 scaffold and files an issue in Github and assigns it to themself.
 * They can then resolve the issue by making the change needed and submitting a PR for review, or they can go back and handle the issue later.
+* The Team Member finishes their update, has it approved in code review, commits their change to master and creates a new annotated tag (more on tags below).

 In this way, maintenance becomes a team effort and no one person is burdened with all maintenance responsibilities.